Ear Pinning Phoenix

 Post-operatively, it is advised to sleep on one’s back because there cannot be any pressure placed on the ears for at least one week.
 The head needs to be elevated for two weeks.
 A head wrap is provided that will cover the ears for protection during the recovery process.
 The head wrap is then replaced with an elastic head band that should be worn on a constant basis for the next two weeks including when at home and at sleep.

-A follow-up appointment at North Valley Plastic Surgery will be scheduled for five to seven days after surgery.
+A follow-up appointment at Arizona Facial Plastics will be scheduled for five to seven days after surgery.

 As in all cosmetic surgery procedures, it is possible that a revision will be necessary at a later date.